European Union–South Korea Free Trade Agreement: Dispute about capital punishment

-The most conflicting topic about the EU-ROK FTA is the abolition of capital punishment.
-Although South Korea is currently under moratorium/de facto abolition of death penalty, it is not de jure abolition - even Constitutional Court of Korea ruled that capital punishment is not unconstitutional in 2010.
-While EU criticizes South Korean government that they do not fully abolish capital punishment, but according to various public surveys, many respondents in South Korea opposed EU's request to abolish death penalty due to its desired need to give admonition to heinous criminal.
-For example, in one public survey conducted by Gallup Korea on September 13-14, 2021, 77.3% of the participant answered that capital punishment should be done.
-Therefore, some people in Korea consider EU's act as interference to internal affairs.
-Also, European Union's own act causes contradiction to their criticism toward South Korean government, since EU signed free trade agreement with Vietnam and Singapore, where they retain capital punishment.
-Currently, European Union does not give any explanations about their own contradiction.
+The topic causing most conflict involving the EU-ROK FTA is the abolition of capital punishment.
+Although South Korea currently has a moratorium on/de facto abolition of the death penalty, it is not a de jure abolition - even the Constitutional Court of Korea ruled that capital punishment is not unconstitutional in 2010.
+While the EU criticizes South Korean government for not fully abolishing capital punishment, according to various public surveys, many respondents in South Korea opposed the EU's request to abolish the death penalty due to its desired need to give admonition to heinous criminals.
+For example, in one public survey conducted by Gallup Korea on September 13–14, 2021, 77.3% of the participants answered that capital punishment should be used.
+Therefore, some people in Korea consider the EU's act as interference to internal affairs.
+Also, the European Union's other acts contradict their criticism toward the South Korean government, since the EU signed a free trade agreement with Vietnam and Singapore, where they retain capital punishment.
+Currently, the European Union has not given any explanations regarding this contradiction.